Security Principles and Compliance Specifics Governing tiCrypt

 - During secure channel setup, the VM and the user co-authenticate each other using the respective public and private keys.

 Encrypted Drives: In order for the VM to perform efficient computation, it needs access to fast, secure storage.
 This is provided in the form of encrypted drives.
-Using encrypted drives, regular applications are secured since their input, output, and intermediate results are now protected by cryptography.
+When using encrypted drives, regular applications are secured since their input, output, and intermediate results are now protected by cryptography.
 The drive encryption keys are generated and manipulated in the same manner as the file keys.
 The user-VM encrypted channel transmits such keys to the VM during the start-up sequence.
 This way, the user fully controls the drive encryption; even admins are prevented from accessing the data.

-access to the data store: The VMs can access the main data store through secure sub-sessions created by the client and file keys passed through the encrypted user-VM channel.
+Access to the data store: The VMs can access the main data store through secure sub-sessions created by the client and file keys passed through the encrypted user-VM channel.

 Restricted outbound Internet access: The VMs have severely restricted Internet access: only the tiCrypt backend and licensing servers can be accessed directly.
 The main reason is to protect against accidental or intentional information leaks.
 Even if a VM is hijacked, the only way to leak information is through the main vault, which is audited.

-Using secure virtual machines in tiCrypt , it is possible to run and securely communicate to remote versions of any Windows or Linux distributions.
-The virtual machines are cryptographically and physically isolated from the outside world; only the user has access through tiCrypt .
+Using secure virtual machines in tiCrypt, it is possible to run and securely communicate to remote versions of any Windows or Linux distributions.
+The virtual machines are cryptographically and physically isolated from the outside world; only the user has access through tiCrypt.

 Principles of concern:

 - The most important principle is: VMs are owned by the user- a dedicated owner; and not by the admins.
-Compromising, the admin, doesn't give you implicit access to the resources in the system.
+Compromising the admin doesn't give you implicit access to the resources in the system.

 - No open ports on the VM to block everything implicitly.